-Prince of Persia - Amstrad CPC
+Prince Of Persia - Amstrad CPC

 Game Manual:Download Game Music: